Essex Canine Massage is owned and run by Cassie Iddison (nee Collins) providing clinical massage therapy for dogs within the County of Essex.

 A recent testimonal; ”Cassie treats all my dogs but most frequently she treats my young agility dog, a border collie called Kiah.
 Cassie is a huge part of Kiahs fitness and conditioning programme and she treats her on a routine basis.
 Cassie is an absolute expert at her profession and I trust her completely to keep Kiahs muscles healthy and help us to avoid any potential injuries.
 I would (and do!) recommend Cassie wholeheartedly to anyone needing help rehabbing a dog from an injury or as a routine treatment for older or sporting dogs.
 We all love her!”

-Trained by Natalie Lenton of The Canine Massage therapy Centre, completing the Therapeutic canine massage Diploma in 2012 Cassie is trained in a unique form of massage which has a results driven approach; many clients report positive changes from the very first session.
+Trained by Natalie Lenton of The Canine Massage therapy Centre, completing the Therapeutic Canine Massage Diploma in 2012 Cassie is trained in a unique form of massage which has a results driven approach; Most clients report positive changes from the very first session.
 Encompassing Swedish, Sports, Deep tissue and Myofascial release techniques.
 Educated by an extensive knowledge of Canine Anatomy and Physiology, Kinesiology (Gait and Movement), Orthopaedic issues.

 Following 2 short periods of maternity leave Cassie now runs clinics in Heybridge on a part time basis – Appointments are incredibly sought after – at peak times waiting lists may apply.
 Emergency appointments will always be prioritised.